spotlessmind1975/img2tile/README.md

 `-i <filename>` input filename

-With this option you can specify the image file to be processed.
+With this option you can specify the image file(s) to be processed (up to 256 files).
+When multiple files are given, each image will be read and put at the end of the set of tiles.
 The supported input formats are as follows:

  * JPEG (12 bpc not supported)
  * PNG 1...16 bpc